medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 - **SecureBoot**: Dell SecureBoot is supported only by Windows, and not by ArchLinux.
 So, it must be disabled;
 - **BitLocker**: Once Dell SecureBoot is disabled, Windows will activate BitLocker.
-So, it is mandatory to know your Bitlocker PIN;
+So, it is mandatory to know your Bitlocker PIN.

 ## Preparation: Windows